safetyscore/safetyscore/docs/whitepaper/whitepaper.md

 Since there's no fixed mapping of Broadcast Keys to Activity Keys, we only establish the links between them after the fact.
-This can happen any time after the Broadcast Key is first used, but must happen before any verification happens.
+This can happen any time after the Broadcast Key is first used, but must happen before that `ActivityPeriod` is used for verification.

 For honest participants, this will also serve as an activity "heartbeat".
 We can use the difference in time between the corresponding `ActivityPeriod` and when